Joan266/listing-fraud-check-ai/README.md

 ## About

-NoPiques analyzes rental listings (Idealista, Fotocasa, Airbnb, Booking, and more) and runs a multi-layered forensic check to surface common fraud signals.
+FraudCheck analyzes rental listings (Idealista, Fotocasa, Airbnb, Booking, and more) and runs a multi-layered forensic check to surface common fraud signals.
 Users can paste listing text or use the Chrome extension to analyze any listing in one click.

 ### How It Works